 - The world wars are clearly recognizable in the indicator values especially for Austria.

 - The economic boom after World War II is particularly reflected in the birth rate in Austria.

 - In the early 1980s, the birth rates in Chile and Argentina are still twice as high as in Austria.

 - In 2018, Chile and Austria show quite similar values of the indicators, whereas Argentina has a lower life expectancy and a higher birth rate.

 The Gini Coefficient serves as an important indicator of the distribution of certain values.
 It is most commonly used to describe the distribution of income in a given country.
 Thereby, a value of 1 corresponds to complete inequality, whereas a value of 0 corresponds to complete equality.

 Compare the evolution of the Gini Coefficients of the selected countries.

 - There are few changes in the Gini Coefficient for Austria over the entire investigation period.
 In contrast, large fluctuations are observed for Chile and Argentina.

-- In Chile, there has obvioulsly been some redistriution process: the fraction of the highest incomes decreases (also the average income increases slightly).
+- In Chile, there has obviously been some redistribution process: the fraction of the highest incomes decreases, whereas the average income increases slightly.

-- In Argentinien, in contrast, a strong increase of the fraction of the top 10 per cent incomes is observed until the early 2000s (with the exception of the early 1990s).
+- In Argentina, in contrast, a strong increase of the fraction of the top 10 per cent incomes has been observed until the early 2000s, with the exception of the early 1990s.
 This trend has reversed since the mid 2000s.